Doing surveys for money is one of the easiest way to make money online.

 How do paid surveys work?

 Companies want information to make better business decisions, so they pay research companies–like Survey Junkie, InboxDollars and others–to reach consumers like you and me.
-Because when those companies get paid they split the revenue with you in exchange for information about you.
+The companies then split the revenue with you in exchange for information.

 How much do online surveys pay?